 Mississippi DUI Lawyers

-Law enforcement personnel working in the various departments across Oxford and Lafayette County, Mississippi, are on the lookout for intoxicated drivers.
-In their enthusiasm to keep the roads safe from impaired drivers, some police officers overstep their boundaries.
-While the intentions of the law and those who enforce it may be good, being arrested and convicted of driving under the influence can have a devastating impact.
+Mississippi police officers are trained to find and apprehend intoxicated drivers on the roads throughout Oxford and the rest of Lafayette County.
+In their enthusiasm to keep residents and visitors safe from impaired drivers, some police officers overstep their boundaries.
+While the intentions of the law and those who enforce it may be good, being arrested and convicted of driving under the influence can have a devastating impact on you and your family.

-If you’ve been accused of DUI in Oxford or the surrounding area, a good DUI lawyer can challenge your arrest or help limit your consequences.
-At Tannehill Carmean we have years of experience fiercely protecting the rights and freedom of our clients.
+If you’ve been accused of DUI in Oxford or the surrounding area, a skilled DUI lawyer can challenge your arrest and help limit the consequences you’re facing.
+At Tannehill Carmean, PLLC, we have years of experience fiercely protecting the rights and freedoms of clients who have been accused of breaking the law.
 This is not something you can or should leave to chance.
-Contact our office today to schedule an initial consultation.
+Contact our law office today to schedule an initial consultation with a Mississippi DUI attorney who will guide you through the legal system.

-The penalties for a DUI conviction in Mississippi can be stiff.
-You can face costly fines, jail time, community service, the loss of your driving privileges, and mandatory attendance at drug and alcohol programs.
-If you are convicted, the penalties for a DUI (adult non-commercial driver) in Mississippi include:
+The punishment for a DUI in this state includes costly fines, jail time, community service, loss of driving privileges, and mandatory attendance at drug and alcohol programs.
+More specifically, the penalties for a first, second, and third DUI for an adult non-commercial driver include:

 First Offense